spyder-ide/spyder/spyderlib/utils/inspector/tutorial.rst

 What matters here, is that the word ``Parameters`` is used, and underlined.
 The line ``a : number`` shows us that the type of the parameter ``a`` is ``number``.
-In the next line, which is indented, we can write a more extended explanation what this variable represents, what conditions the allowed types have to fulfill, etc.
+In the next line, which is indented, we can write a more extended explanation of what this variable represents, what conditions the allowed types have to fulfill, etc.

 The same for all Parameters, and also for the returned value.

-Often it is a good idea to include an example as shown.
+Often it is a good idea to include an example too, as shown.